in2code-de/powermail/Documentation/ForAdministrators/GoodToKnow/Index.rst

 						distanceHor = {$plugin.tx_powermail.settings.captcha.distanceHor}
 						distanceVer = {$plugin.tx_powermail.settings.captcha.distanceVer}

-						# You can force a fix captcha - operator must be "+" (for testing only)
+						# You can force a fix captcha - operator must be "+" (for testing only with calculating captcha)
 	#					forceValue = 1+1
 					}
 				}